mazondo/base-sales/README.md

 base-backbone
 =============

-Base application the way I like to set things up for backbonejs
+Base application the way I like to set things up for a sales page

 ## Includes
  - JQuery v 2.0.3